Are External Oil Boilers a Good Choice?

 Oil boilers are in shorter supply than gas models and so tend to be a bit pricier by, on average, around £300 – £400.

 Regulations introduced in 2007 stipulated that condensing oil boilers must have an energy efficiency of 86% or more.
 Modern day models exceed this delivering between 92 – 97% efficiency which is equal to the highest efficiency gas boilers.

 While oil is not an 'install and leave' system like gas or electricity, it requires far less refuelling than a solid fuel system like burning coal or biomass.
 As long as you have oil in the tank, the refuelling is automatic.
 However, you will need to keep an eye on the level of fuel in your tank and reorder in good time as running dry can cause damage to the system.

 The need for a large storage tank on your property can be less than ideal if you're concerned about appearances, but this can be remedied by installing it underground.

-Burning oil produces twice as much carbon as gas does, but only ? that of coal.
-Installing an A rated boiler will reduce the carbon emitted as much as possible.
+Burning oil produces twice as much carbon as gas does, but less than coal.
+Installing an A-rated boiler will reduce the carbon emitted as much as possible.

 Is an external oil boiler right for you?

 A lot of the concerns around external oil boilers stem from weather related issues e.g. rusting components or freezing in winter.
 In reality, modern external boilers have been built specifically with this in mind and many problems can be prevented through proper insulation and professional installation.
 In addition, you will gain space in your home and remove the potential for damage from oil leaks, noise, smell or carbon monoxide.